Adiabatic and isocurvature perturbations in extended theories with kinetic couplings: Conclusions

 We have then considered the slow--roll limit of the equations, finding expressions for the spectral index $n_s$ \eqref{nstar} and its running $\alpha_s$ \eqref{alpha} at horizon crossing.
 The resulting quantities at the end of inflation can also be obtained, assuming slow--roll inflation throughout (see \eqref{index}).
 Note that the parameter $A$ and $B$ do depend on the derivatives of both fields, via the slow--roll parameter $\xi_1$, $\xi_2$, $\bar\xi_1$, $\bar\xi_2$, defined in \eqref{xi-parameter}.

 The formalism developed is widely applicable, also in e.g. bouncing cosmologies.
 We have studied three phenomenological inflationary models in Section \ref{V}.
 Each model differs by the choice of the coupling function $b(\psi,\chi)$ but has the same potential $V(\phi,\chi)$.
 Two of the models discussed have non--trivial field metrics depending on both fields.
 In one of the models (model 3), we observe a significant effect of entropy perturbations on the adiabatic modes after horizon crossing.
-In this third model, the kinetic term for $\chi$ reads $(a\psi + b\chi)^2(\partial \chi)^2$.
-For the choice of parameter, the relative change of $n_s$ after horizon crossing is small (the relative change of $n_s$ from horizon crossing to the end of inflation is less than a percent), but the runnings $\alpha_s$ and $\beta_s$ change more (18 percent and 10 percent, respectively).
-In none of the models considered did we observe an inversion of the hierarchy $|n_s-1| > |\alpha_s| > |\beta_s|$.
-We will leave it for future work whether such an inversion is feasible in models of the kind studied in this paper.
+The outcome arises from the fact that in this case, a smoother function $f(\psi,\chi)$ has been selected.
+Moreover, the kinetic term for $\chi$ reads $(a\psi + b\chi)^2(\partial \chi)^2$.
+For the choice of parameters, the relative change of $n_s$ after horizon crossing is small (the relative change of $n_s$ from horizon crossing to the end of inflation is less than a percent), but the runnings $\alpha_s$ and $\beta_s$ change more (18 percent and 10 percent, respectively).
+However, in none of the models considered we observe an inversion of the hierarchy $|n_s-1| > |\alpha_s| > |\beta_s|$.

+In future work, we introduce an innovative sampling algorithm, capable of efficiently exploring the parameter space and comparing multifield inflationary scenarios to observations, such as anisotropies in the CMB.
+This allows us to identify regions in parameter space for which theoretical predictions align with observational data \cite{Giare:2023kiv}.